 - don’t store or cook food properly

-You may want to consider getting a screening test if you believe you’re at risk for developing stomach cancer.
-Screening tests are performed when people are at risk for certain diseases but don’t show symptoms yet.
+You may want to consider getting a screening test if you believe you’re at risk of developing stomach cancer.
+Screening tests are performed when people are at risk of certain diseases but don’t show symptoms yet.

 In some cases, there may be symptoms of the disease.
-Some of the most common symptoms of advanced stomach cancer are:
+Some of the most common symptoms of stomach cancer are: